dacobri/textutils-11/README.md

 To recreate the development environment used for this project:
 1. Clone the repository:
 "git clone https://github.com/dacobri/textutils-11.git"
-"cd textutils-11/textutils"
+"cd textutils-11"

 2. Create the environment using the provided environment.yml file:
-"micromamba create -n textutils -f environment.yml" "micromamba activate textutil"
+"micromamba create -n textutils -f environment.yml" "micromamba activate textutils"

 # Installation